4n0nh4x0r/Node.js-Project-Base/README.md

 On top of that, this system also allows for having your code nicely structured, with each module being one functionality, making your code much much cleaner.

 ## How do i use this?
-It is actually very simple to use, i write quite a few comments throughout the files, eplaining how they work, and what they do.
+It is actually very simple to use, i write quite a few comments throughout the files, explaining how they work, and what they do.
 But here is a small guide on how

 1.)
 You clone the repo (obviously)